-- (ii) Mount the Photogate Head - (a) Slide the non-threaded end of the photogate mount rod into a hole in the Abase and clamp it in place with the thumbscrew - (b) Adjust the Photogate Head so that its infrared beam can be interrupted by the 10-hole pulley on the vertical shaft as the shaft turns - (c) Connect the cable to the Photogate Head and Arduino Case, and when the Photogate Head is powered, you can tell when the photogate is blocked by watching the LED indicator on the photogate - (iii) Mount the motor
+- (ii) Mount the Photogate Head - (a) Slide the non-threaded end of the photogate mount rod into a hole in the Abase and clamp it in place with the thumbscrew. - (b) Adjust the Photogate Head so that its infrared beam can be interrupted by the 10-hole pulley on the vertical shaft as the shaft turns. - (c) Connect the cable to the Photogate Head and Arduino Case, and when the Photogate Head is powered, you can tell when the photogate is blocked by watching the LED indicator on the photogate. - (iii) Mount the motor

-Set the motor on the other hole of "A" hole
+Set the motor on the other hole of the "A" base.

-- (iv) Assemble Center Post (See Fig. 2) - (a) Attach one end of the spring to the spring bracket and connect the indicator disk to the other end of the spring.
-Insert the spring bracket into the slot on the center post and tighten the thumb screw - (b) Tie one end of a string (about 30 cm long) to the bottom of the indicator disk and tie a loop in the other end of the string - (c) Insert the indicator bracket into the slot on the center post, placing it below the spring bracket.
-Tighten the thumb screw. - (d) Attach the pulley in the higher of the two holes on the center bracket.
-Insert the thumb screw at the bottom of the center post and attach the square nut. - (v) Assemble Side Post (See Fig. 3) - (a) Insert the thumb screw at the bottom of Side Post and attach the square nut. - (b) Tie a string (about 30 cm long) around the screw head on the top of Side Post.
-Then thread the other end of the string down through one of the holes in the top of the side post and then back up through the other hole. \\\Note: Do not pull the string taut. - (c) Loosen the screw on the top of Side Post and wrap the loose end of the string around the threads of the screw and tighten the screw. - (vi) Thread the Centripetal Force Accessory (See Fig. 4)
+- (iv) Assemble the Center Post (See Fig. 2) - (a) Attach one end of the spring to the spring bracket and connect the indicator disk to the other end of the spring.
+Insert the spring bracket into the slot on the Center Post and tighten the thumbscrew. - (b) Tie one end of a string (about 30 cm long) to the bottom of the indicator disk and tie a loop in the other end of the string - (c) Insert the indicator bracket into the slot on the Center Post, placing it below the spring bracket.
+Tighten the thumbscrew. - (d) Attach the pulley in the higher of the two holes on the center bracket.
+Insert the thumbscrew at the bottom of the Center Post and attach the square nut. - (v) Assemble the Side Post (See Fig. 3) - (a) Insert the thumbscrew at the bottom of the Side Post.
+Attach the square nut. - (b) Tie a string (about 30 cm long) around the screw head on the top of the Side Post.
+Then thread the other end of the string down through one of the holes in the top of the Side Post and then back up through the other hole.
+Note: Do not pull the string taut. - (c) Loosen the screw on the top of the Side Post and wrap the loose end of the string around the threads of the screw and tighten the screw.